Stocks & indices

 The calculator plans the trade.
 Tracker Fx shows what you actually did: it calculates the real risk taken on every closed trade from synced broker data, so you can see whether you sized consistently or quietly risked more on some trades than others.

-Connect cTrader, Bybit or OANDA and Tracker Fx calculates the real risk you took on every trade, so you can see whether your sizing is as disciplined as your plan.
+Connect cTrader, Bybit, OANDA or MetaTrader and Tracker Fx calculates the real risk you took on every trade.